sparkalow/craft-activecampaign-forms/README.md

 #### From the Plugin Store

 Go to the Plugin Store in your project’s Control Panel and search for “ActiveCampaign Forms”.
-Then press “Install”.
+Then click “Install”.

 #### With Composer